OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Any signature mismatch will cause the installation to fail, since different OS images cannot verify the image signatures of other OSes, for example ``RHEL`` versus ``AlmaLinux`` versus ``RockyLinux``.

-Note: Other CPU architectures besides x86-64_ are listed in the UEFI_specification_ section 3.5.

 Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder, for example in ``/tftpboot/uefi/``,